PikalaxALT/eoo/INSTALL.md

 ### 2. Install Nitro SDK

 As with the compiler, the Nitro SDK is proprietary and cannot be distributed here.
-Download the "NitroSDK-3_2-060901.7z" file pinned in the PRET discord.
+Download the "NitroSDK-3\_2-060901.7z" file pinned in the PRET discord.
 Extract and copy the contents of tools/bin from the Nitro SDK to tools/bin in your pokediamond clone.
 Finally, copy include/nitro/specfiles/ARM7-TS.lcf.template into the arm7 subdirectory, and include/nitro/specfiles/ARM9-TS.lcf.template into the arm9 subdirectory.
+In the ARM9-TS.lcf.template, find the line `OBJECT(NitroMain,*)` and comment it out or delete it.

 ### 3. Dependencies